4 Writing Your Future

 Figure 4.18: Computer scientist Simon Peyton Jones explains how to write a better dissertation or thesis by writing early and often, rather than waiting to write it all at the end.
 He’s talking about writing papers here, but what he says applies to writing a thesis too: Writing helps you be clear by crystallizing what you understand.
 It’s important as a process as well as a product.
 You can also watch the full 57 minute video embedded in this figure at youtu.be/VK51E3gHENc (S. P. Jones 2016)

-4.5.7 Writing as therapy
+4.5.7 Writing as Therapy

 Besides being a tool for communication, writing can be therapeutic for the writer too.
 The simple act of writing can help you tackle mental health issues discussed in chapter 3.
 You might think it tragic somebody writing a diary that nobody reads, but actually, that’s not the only point of the diary.
 The metacognition we described in section 4.5.6 is a valuable exercise in its own right.
 You could think of writing like a therapists couch shown in figure 4.19.
 (Mugerwa and Holden 2012)